valleyofdoom/PC-Tuning/README.md

 > [!WARNING]
 > 🔒 Disabling Memory Integrity may negatively impact security and expose the system to vulnerabilities.
 Users should evaluate the security risks associated with modifying the specified setting.

 Memory Integrity (HVCI) negatively impacts performance ([1](https://www.tomshardware.com/news/windows-11-gaming-benchmarks-performance-vbs-hvci-security)).
-HVCI should be disabled when virtualization is disabled in BIOS, so be careful of HVCI being enabled if you enable virtualization in BIOS for future reference.
+HVCI should be disabled when virtualization is disabled in BIOS, so beware that it will be enabled when you enable virtualization in BIOS for future reference.
 In certain cases, a minority of anticheats (Vanguard, FACEIT) require HVCI to be enabled, so adjust accordingly if needed or prompted.
 Open CMD as administrator and enter the command below to disable HVCI if desired.

 ```bat
 reg add "HKLM\SYSTEM\CurrentControlSet\Control\DeviceGuard\Scenarios\HypervisorEnforcedCodeIntegrity" /v "Enabled" /t REG_DWORD /d "0" /f